tagn/knowledge-vault/TTRPG/Drakkenheim/Characters/Keth Darklighter.md

 ## **Major Events**

-- **Underdark Origins & Debt to Vattix**: Keth emerged from the Underdark with a mind flayer's leash around her neck.
+- **Underdark Origins & Debt to Vaddix**: Keth emerged from the Underdark with a mind flayer's leash around her neck.
 That dark connection lingered, haunting her interactions and compelling her toward dangerous coin and influence.
 Victory in the Pits—slaying the Queen’s Champion—secured her freedom, repaying the debt in full.

 - **Milando’s Deal**: In a classic Keth move, she entered into a bargain with a charming stranger later revealed to be the fiend Milando.
 The cost?
 Her soul, or something close to it.
 This deal still casts a long shadow, and its implications may not be done unraveling.